Robinxuuu/Robinxuuu/README.md

-- 👋 Hi, I’m Shixiong Xu
+# 👋 Hi, I’m Shixiong Xu
+**BSc Environmental Science and MSc Data Science (ongoing!)**
-- 🌱 I’m currently learning Big data, DA, ML... in my MSc Data Science in UoS
-- 👀 I’m interested in Machine Learning
+- 🌱 I’m currently learning Big data, DA, ML... in my MSc Data Science in UoS and I’m really into Machine Learning (although its hard😴)!!
 - 📫 How to reach me: robinxuuu@gmail.com
-- 😄 Pronouns: He/His
 - 🤩 I'm recently working on my uni projects!!
 Its about sentiment analysis...

+## Skills
+- Dedicated streak-holders in a Duolingo check-in challenge (as of November 24, 2024: 178 days)🦉
+- Python for data analysis
+- Stata for time series analysis
+- R studio for data visualization & data analysis (sentiment analysis recently)

 <!---
 Robinxuuu/Robinxuuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.